 The Graduate Portfolio Review is the first milestone for a PhD student.
 The portfolio is assembled during coursework to document breadth of knowledge across three self-determined domains of STS.
 Following a successful portfolio review, and in consultation with a Doctoral Committee, students write and defend a Dissertation Proposal and Literature Review and undertake independent research on a self-defined topic.
 Dissertation research and writing lead to doctoral defense within 2-3 years.

-Currently, the Department is not accepting external applicants who wish to pursue a stand-alone Master’s degree, but students may earn a Master’s degree while working toward a PhD.
+Those interested in graduate study in STS should submit an application for the PhD program.
+The STS Department does not accept external applicants for a stand-alone Master’s degree, but students may earn a Master’s degree while working toward a PhD.

 The STS Department also offers a five-year co-terminal B.S./M.S. in Science and Technology Studies.
 Current Rensselaer undergraduates interested in this degree program should request further information from their faculty advisor and the STS Graduate Program Director.

 Our doctoral program in STS prepares students to conduct cutting-edge research based in three core practices: